estesnr/estesnr/README.md

 - 📫 How to reach me **estesnr@outlook.com**

 - 📄 I complete and push at least 1 codewars problem each day.
+(I may or may not miss Sundays)

 - ⚡ Fun fact **I love to joke around and talk about nerdy stuff.**